KleoHasani/DataImportTool/README.md

 ---

-# DataImport
+# DataImportTool

 ## Description

-Import data from CSV, and XLSX fiiles to MySQL database.
+Python tool to import data from CSV and XLSX files to MySQL database.

 ---